 Sure, it was a complementary enterprise to our other meat products, but the point is that raising heritage turkeys did nothing positive for our bottom line, and removing the enterprise didn’t risk our customers in other areas.

 So why not focus our efforts elsewhere?

-We did just that, and that’s what led us to starting a Grade-A raw milk dairy and farmstead cheese business, which was not only much more lucrative, it was much easier to differentiate ourselves and have competitive uniqueness.
-After all, the barriers to entry in that business are substantial, since it requires land, livestock, infrastructure and, well…you gotta know how to make good cheese.
+We did just that, and that’s what led us to start a Grade-A raw milk dairy and farmstead cheese business.
+That business was not only much more lucrative it was far easier to differentiate ourselves and have competitive uniqueness.
+After all, the barriers to entry in that business are substantial, since it requires land, livestock, infrastructure, and, well…you gotta know how to make good cheese.